-Rewetted peatlands provide additional areas for cultivating biomass for energy generation (Common Reed, Reed Canary grass, Alder).
+Rewetted peatlands provide additional areas for cultivating biomass for energy generation (Common Reed, Reed Canary grass).
 Cultivation of biofuel crops on rewetted fen peatlands has a twofold beneficial effect on climate.
 It will stop the release of CO2 and N2O from drained peatlands and contribute to substitution of fossil fuels.
 On the long run peat accumulation may even be re-installed leading to a net sequestration of carbon in the subsoil.

 Each year about 30 Mio m³ of so-called white peat are used in professional horticulture globally.
-This damaging and non sustainable practice continues because an appropriate alternative for peat in horticulture is still lacking.
+This non sustainable practice continues because an appropriate alternative for peat in horticulture is still lacking.
 Fresh peat moss biomass has similar physical and chemical properties as white peat.
 Cultivation of peat moss (Sphagnum farming) on rewetted bog peatlands can provide a sustainable alternative for white peat. more...

 Cultivation of Black Alder

-Producing the valuable wood of the Black Alder (Alnus glutinosa) can be a welcome addition to the narrow spectrum of environmentally compatible uses of fen peatlands.
+Producing valuable wood of the Black Alder (Alnus glutinosa) can be a welcome addition to the spectrum of environmentally compatible uses of fen peatlands.
 The crucial factor for alder forestry is a water regime just under the surface which enables a commercial wood harvest combined with peat formation and a positive climate impact.
 Beside the energetic uses, alder wood is a valuable material for carpentry, interior fittings, and massive wood furniture.